hogeschool/basecamp/week06/inf-bc-w06-python.md

 ## Learning Activities:

 ### Code Analysis
-1. Analyse the given code below without executing it.
+1. Analyze the given code below without executing it.
 What will be the result of the program?

  ```python
 def do_something(*args, **kwargs):